tomasrybensky/taktik-demo/README.md

 - php `artisan migrate --seed`

 ## Usage
-Api docs are available at `/docs/api` route
+- Api docs are available at `/docs/api` route
+- Test user can be created with `php artisan app:generate-test-user` command